A Way to Battle Blizzards with a Simple Shovel

 Dress in warm, comfortable layers, and take it slow.
 Shoveling snow can be dangerous for both your heart and back.
 In a Michigan study, healthy men in their 20s and 30s reported equally elevated heart rates after 10 minutes of snow shoveling as after running on a treadmill at their maximum pace.
 For older or less fit people, heart attacks are a serious risk.

 For others, back pain and strained muscles are more likely.
-To minimize the risk, the American Academy of Orthopaedic Surgeons offers the following snow-shoveling tips:
+To minimize the risk, the American Academy of Orthopedic Surgeons offers the following snow-shoveling tips:

 • Warm up with 10 minutes of light calisthenics before going outside.